 For information about current research studies on concussion or to participate in our clinical trials, please contact us at email@example.com.

 Our specialists are available to participate in public educational presentations for parents, school personnel, healthcare providers, and community organizations.
-Please email Julia Drattel at email@example.com or call 646-501-7859 for more information or to schedule a speaker.
+Please email Julia Drattell at firstname.lastname@example.org or call 646-501-7859 for more information or to schedule a speaker.